 Kalmenovitz (2023) shows that increases in regulatory intensity are associated with significantly higher costs of goods sold (COGS) and also with higher selling, general, and administrative expense (SG&A).
-The eight OLS regressions reported in Table 7 show that those results also obtain in our sample, as the estimated coefficients for Regulatory intensity are positive and significant in all specifications.
-According to Columns (1)-(4), a one standard deviation increase in regulatory intensity is related to an increase in COGS ranging from 3.83% to 5.29% relative to the mean.
-The results in Columns (5)-(8) imply that a similar increase in Regulatory intensity is associated with an increase in SG&A ranging from 1.85% to 2.82% relative to the mean.
+The eight OLS regressions reported in Table 6 show that those results are also present in our sample, as the estimated coefficients for Regulatory intensity are positive and significant in all specifications.
+According to Columns (1)-(4), a one standard deviation increase in regulatory intensity is related to an increase in COGS ranging from 3.8% to

-12 Note that the standalone coefficient on Acquirer regulatory intensity in Columns (2) and (4) does not have a natural economic interpretation because it represents the estimated effect of regulatory intensity for an acquirer with Acquirer size equal to zero.
+13 Note that the standalone coefficient on Acquirer regulatory intensity in Columns (2) and (4) does not have a natural economic interpretation because it represents the estimated effect of regulatory intensity for an acquirer with Acquirer size equal to zero.